The New Jersey Teaching and Certification Resource

 Growth in Teaching Jobs in NJ through 20262

 Perhaps the most important step on the road to New Jersey teacher certification is attending an approved teacher preparation program at an accredited school.
 The New Jersey Department of Education provides a list of approved programs.
 If based in New Jersey, a program intended to lead to teacher certification must be approved in order to qualify for certification.
+You can compare key metrics for these state-approved teacher preparation programs by using the sortable table on our New Jersey schools page.

 In addition to state approval, there are six regional accreditation agencies that are overseen by the US Department of Education.
 New Jersey schools are accredited by the Middle States Commission on Higher Education (MSCHE) .
 If a teacher applicant attends a school out of state that is not regionally accredited, the NJ Department of Education will not issue a teaching certificate.
 Therefore, it is important to confirm your chosen school is regionally accredited, and if in the state of New Jersey, approved for the preparation of teachers.